YieldBricks/contracts/README.md

 securities classification.
 Our mission is to democratize access to premium investment opportunities, making them available to retail and small investors from the outset.

-By participating in YieldBricks, users can tap into the burgeoning Real-World Assets (RWA) sector, which is projected to exceed 16 trillion USD.
-This provides an opportunity to leverage advanced investment strategies and secure a high-yield passive income!

 For learning more about how YieldBricks works, you can visit the [YieldBricks documentation](https://yieldbricks.com/faq.html).
 The contract documentation can be found in the [docs](./docs) folder.